Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/demos/careroom/README.md

 * TV on
 * Turn it off

-If you configured your client application to listen for a keyword, say the keyword first followed by the above (or other) sentences (e.g. "computer, turn on the lights")
+If you configured your client application to listen for a keyword, say the keyword first followed by the above (or other) sentences (e.g. "hi nurse, turn on the lights").
+The keyword "hi nurse" was specifically targeted for this scene, but of course any keyword can be used.

 ## Links